Palmidence/Rules/en.md

 2. Repeatedly failing to utilize a scrimmage server in compliance with this ruleset will result in a punishment for the players involved.
 3. The Avicus Network will not compensate in any way if a scrimmage server fails to activate or performs insufficiently.
 4. Team leaders are ultimately responsible for each team members actions.
+5. Team names, tags and about pages must be appropriate.
+Any team names, tags or about pages that aren’t appropriate will be removed and the leaders will be punished.

 ### F. Other

 1. These rules are subject to change without notice.
 Players are responsible for keeping up with rule changes, it is up to you to keep checking the rule page.
 2. There is a one week grace period for rule changes.
+3. The Avicus Senior Staff Team has the right to ban or unban any player from any Avicus services for any reason without notice.